Max Domi

-Maxwell Johannes Domi (born March 2, 1995) is a Canadian professional ice hockey forward for the Toronto Maple Leafs of the National Hockey League (NHL).
-He was selected in the first round, 12th overall, by the Phoenix Coyotes in the 2013 NHL Entry Draft.
+Maxwell Johannes Domi (born March 2, 1995) is a Canadian professional ice hockey player who is a forward for the Toronto Maple Leafs of the National Hockey League (NHL).
+He was selected in the first round, 12th overall, by the Phoenix Coyotes in the 2013 NHL entry draft.
 Domi has also previously played for the Montreal Canadiens, Columbus Blue Jackets, Carolina Hurricanes, Chicago Blackhawks, and Dallas Stars.

 Playing career

 Amateur

 He was selected by the Kingston Frontenacs with the eighth pick of the 2011 Ontario Hockey League (OHL) draft, but was subsequently traded for three second-round draft picks to the London Knights.
 In his OHL debut against the Saginaw Spirit, on September 23, 2011, Domi scored a hat trick and recorded an assist to lead the Knights in an 8–0 victory.
 During the 2011–12 season, he won a bronze medal with Team Ontario at the 2012 World U-17 Hockey Challenge, and helped the Knights capture the 2012 OHL Championship.
-Domi was rated as a top prospect who fulfilled the expectation to be a first round selection at the 2013 NHL Entry Draft.
+Domi was rated as a top prospect who fulfilled the expectation to be a first round selection at the 2013 NHL entry draft.

 During the 2012–13 season, Domi played with Team Canada to win a gold medal at the 2012 Ivan Hlinka Memorial Tournament, was an invited participant at the 2013 CHL Top Prospects Game and led his London Knights team to capture their second consecutive OHL Championship.
 He was also a part of the Canadian team that won gold at the 2015 World Junior Ice Hockey Championship, being named the tournament's Best Forward, and was selected for the tournament's All-Star Team.